 - Boost.
-The motor has lit and the rocket is accelerating upwards. - Fast.
-The motor has burned out and the rocket is decelerating, but it is going faster than 200m/s. - Coast.
-The rocket is still moving upwards and decelerating, but the speed is less than 200m/s. - Drogue.
-The rocket has reached apogee and is heading back down, but is above the configured Main altitude. - Main.
-The rocket is still descending, and is below the Main altitude - · Landed.
+The motor has lit and the rocket is accelerating upwards.
+Ascent rate will be greater than zero.
+Vertical acceleration will be greater than zero. - Fast.
+The motor has burned out and the rocket is decelerating, but it is going faster than 200m/s.
+Ascent rate will be greater than zero.
+Vertical acceleration will be less than zero. - Coast.
+The rocket is still moving upwards and decelerating, but the Ascent rate is less than 200m/ s.
+Ascent rate will greater than zero.
+Vertical acceleration will be less than zero. - Drogue.
+The rocket has reached apogee and is heading back down, but is above the configured Main altitude.
+Ascent rate will be less than zero during this state.
+Vertical acceleration will be negative until the rocket reaches a terminal descent rate, at which point Vertical acceleration will be zero.
+Both Ascent rate and Vertical acceleration are very noisy in this state, so be careful when trying to use them to control pyro channels. - Main.
+The rocket is still descending, and is below the Main altitude.
+Ascent rate will be less than zero during this state.
+Vertical acceleration may be briefly less than zero as the rocket slows from drogue descent to main descent, but it will settle down to a zero value once the rocket has reached the terminal velocity under the main chute.
+Ascent rate and Vertical acceleration should be much less noisy once the main chute has deployed. - Landed.
 The rocket is no longer moving.